adoxa/ansicon/readme.txt

     - fix escape followed by CRM in control mode;
     * go back to saving the buffer cursor position;
     * preserve escape that isn't part of a sequence;
-    + use the system default sound for the bell.
+    + use the system default sound for the bell;
+    + added Play Sound DECPS.

     1.72 - 24 December, 2015:
     - handle STD_OUTPUT_HANDLE & STD_ERROR_HANDLE in WriteFile;